ocrmypdf/OCRmyPDF/docs/pdfsecurity.rst

 OCRmyPDF will attempt to use all available CPUs and storage, so executing ``nice ocrmypdf`` or limiting the number of jobs with the ``-j`` argument may ensure the server remains available.
-Another option would be run OCRmyPDF jobs inside a Docker container, a virtual machine, or a cloud instance, which can impose its own limits on CPU usage and be terminated "from orbit" if it fails to complete.
+Another option would be to run OCRmyPDF jobs inside a Docker container, a virtual machine, or a cloud instance, which can impose its own limits on CPU usage and be terminated "from orbit" if it fails to complete.